How to Save Money on Food When You Live Paycheck to Paycheck

 You can literally save hundreds by budgeting your food.
 It is also nice to cut out the fluff that gives you more fluff, if you know what I mean!

 “The only reason you should be inside a restaurant when you are trying to save or get out of debt is if you are working there.” -Dave Ramsey.

 I get it!
 Going out to eat is fun.
 In fact, it’s more than fun, it’s a luxury that we all want.

-However, just because we choose not to go out to eat this month or even this year doesn’t mean the restaurant won’t be waiting with its doors wide open to take our money when we are ready.
+However, just because we choose not to eat this month or even this year doesn’t mean the restaurant won’t be waiting with its doors wide open to take our money when we are ready.
 I promise nothing tastes better than being debt-free and financially stable.

-Yes, this takes a little planning but it’s not as hard as you think.
-Just take your family’s top 5 meals and buy groceries based around those.
+Yes, this takes a little planning, but it’s not as hard as you think.
+Just take your family’s top 5 meals and buy groceries based on those.
 Some things to consider

 • Are there any common ingredients I can use.
 For example, marinara sauce for spaghetti and for homemade pizzas.

 • What fresh ingredients need to be used at the beginning of the week?
 Remember, some veggies only last 3 or 4 days.